SidTheKid007/Windfall-Challenge/README.md

 * The 5 attributes with the lowest importance were removed.

 ### Algorithm Selection
-* Algorithn Selection was dictated by looking at F1 Score.
+* Algorithm Selection was dictated by looking at F1 Score.
 The F1 score is the harmonic mean of the precision and recall.
 * Overall Accuracy and AUC Score were also recorded.
 * The algorithm with the best F1 Score was the Extra Trees Classifier.
 * The Extra Trees Regressor was used to craft the probability (of $20k donated in the next 5 years) based propensity model.
 This works because the target variable is 1 or 0, and the Extra Trees Regressor uses the algorithmic framework of the Extra Trees Classifier with mean at the end (instead of mode).